ArenKDesai/Aren-s-Notes/Survey of Botany/What are Plants?.md

 $O_2$ reached modern levels around the Phanerozoic Era.
 This $O_2$ availability allowed for large body size.
 **Autotrophs** make organic compounds from inorganic compounds, while **heterotrophs** eat organic compounds made from other organic compounds.

+The Panspermia theory claims that bacteria may have come from oute